Final report for FNC23-1382

 Research

-Our process for this project is focused in two areas: Surveying current farmers and gardeners in the Wayne County area to gauge the levels of education and experiential expertise in the areas of farming and water conservation, as well as, their comfort level and experiences working with the Detroit Water and Sewage Department (DWSD).
+- Surveying current farmers and gardeners in the Wayne County area to gauge the levels of education and experiential expertise in the areas of farming and water conservation, as well as, their comfortability and experiences working with the Detroit Water and Sewage Department (DWSD).
+We aimed to gain an understanding of what information is most important to provide in the workshops and the one-pager info sheets describing water conservation practices.

 - 58% of participants have less than a year or no experience with rainwater harvesting systems.